 Duty to pay instalments (taxpayers other than companies)

-You must pay an instalment if 25% or less of your total income for the year before the year of assessment is earnings and the amount of the instalment is £100 or more.
+You must pay instalments if 25% or less of your total income for the year before the year of assessment is earnings from employment, and the amount of the instalment is £100 or more.

 Company tax payments